 - Pattern of disregarding security alerts

 - Lack of or inadequate security patrols

-These injuries are often traumatic and violent leaving victims with medical expenses, mental suffering, physical pain and lost wages.
+These injuries are often traumatic and violent, leaving victims with medical expenses, mental suffering, physical pain and lost wages.
 Proving liability is not easy and centers on if it was foreseeable that a criminal act would occur.
-Contact Coleman, Chambers, Rogers & Williams, LLP for more information at 678-928-5757.
+Contact Coleman, Chambers & Rogers, LLP, to speak with an attorney in Gainesville at 678-601-2495.